 In this section, we'll look at simple code to load and manipulate a digital image.
 Here we'll just manipulate one pixel at a time.
 In the next section, scaling up to operate on thousands of pixels at a time.

-Our first image code example loads the x.png image and prints it.
+Our first image code example loads the x.png image into a variable and prints it.
 Run the code to see what it does.
 Try changing the

 image.setZoom(20) to use the number 10 or 30 instead.